How I collaborated with 20 companies at 5,000 followers. 6 best methods!

 You might have better odds using Insta as a base for finding communities.
 I started by looking at the companies at Credo Beauty, a community of green, organic, vegan, healthy products.
 It's kind of like Sephora but for healthy, chemical free companies.
 I felt that our interests and values aligned.
 I scanned the companies featured to understand which ones are most right for me and started to send out short but genuine emails.
 The emails read "

-My name is Khrys and I am emailing because I’d like to discuss a collaboration.
+My name is Khrys , and I focus on clean skincare, slow living, and sustainable fashion.
 I found you through Credo Beauty and loved what your company stood for!
 I am a passionate Instagrammer who also is a total beauty and skincare addict.

 I see you’ve got a high placement of value on offering healthy, green, life friendly products and I was hoping we would align.
 I’d love to talk about what kind of partnership opportunities are available, and see whether we could collaborate.
 I love telling stories through my photos and my work and I’d be interested in what we could come up together.